Injerto óseo: The First Step in Rebuilding your Smile

 - Speech and nutrition problems.

 Minor Bone Grafting

 There are a variety of types of bone grafting – most of which are considered “minor bone grafting” and are typically done by Drs.
-Jacobs, Finkel, Katz, Porque, Ross and Okamoto in preparation for a dental implant.
+Finkel, Jacobs, Porque, Katz, Moeller, Okamoto, Ross and Schwartz in preparation for a dental implant.
 Dental implants require that there is adequate bone in the jaw.
-Often, there is not, and that is where bone grafting comes in – to build up bone in preparation for an implant.
+A menudo, there is not, and that is where bone grafting comes in – to build up bone in preparation for an implant.